Trachoma: Elimination

-As of 2018, Cambodia, Ghana, Iran, Laos, Mexico, Nepal, Morocco, and Oman have been certified as having eliminated trachoma as a public-health problem; China, Gambia, Iran, Iraq, and Myanmar make that claim, but have not sought certification.
-Eradication of the bacterium that causes the disease is seen as impractical; the WHO definition of "eliminated as a public-health problem" means less than 5% of children have any symptoms, and less than 0.1% of adults have vision loss.
-Having already donated more doses (about 700 million since 2002) of the drug than it has sold during the same time period, the drug company Pfizer has agreed to donate azithromycin until 2025, if necessary, for elimination of the disease.
-The campaign unexpectedly found distribution of azithromycin to very poor children reduced their early death rate by up to 25%.
+As of 11 July 2025, 24 countries have eliminated trachoma as a public health problem.
+The latest countries validated to have eliminated trachoma in 2025 are Mauritania, Papua New Guinea, Burundi and Senegal.
+Eradication of the bacterium that causes the disease is seen as impractical; the WHO definition of "eliminated as a public health problem" means less than 5% of children have any symptoms, and less than 0.1% of adults have vision loss.
+Having already donated more doses (about 700 million since 2002) of the drug than it has sold during the same period, the drug company Pfizer has agreed to donate azithromycin until 2025, if necessary, for the elimination of the disease.
+The campaign unexpectedly found the distribution of azithromycin to very poor children reduced their early death rate by up to 25%.